Koulio/scalable-qa-with-docker/README.md

 ####Then:

-You have to start services yourself with ```systemctl```, a utility baked into CoreOs designed to stop, start and manage processes defined in [unit files](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/), for example let's start gitbucket:
+You have to start services yourself with [systemctl](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/), a utility baked into CoreOs designed to start, stop and manage processes defined in unit files.
+Let's start gitbucket:

     $ vagrant ssh core-01
     $ sudo systemctl start gitbucket